blackpeps/dbmslab2023/03. INTRODUCTION TO SQL/readme.md

 # Introduction to MySQL

-MySQL is a very popular open-source relational database management system (RDBMS).
-MySQL is a relational database
+MySQL is a popular open-source relational database management system (RDBMS) based on SQL, GNU-licensed, and supported by Oracle.

- management system based on the Structured Query Language, which is the popular language for accessing and managing records in the database.
-MySQL is open-source and free software under the GNU license and is supported by Oracle Company.

 ## 1. History of MySQL

-The project of MySQL was started in 1979 when MySQL's inventor Michael Widenius developed an in-house database tool called UNIREG for managing databases.
-After that, UNIREG has been rewritten in several different languages and extended to handle big databases.
-After some time, Michael Widenius contacted David Hughes, the author of mSQL, to see if Hughes would be interested in connecting mSQL to UNIREG's B+ ISAM handler to provide indexing to mSQL.
-That's the way MySQL came into existence.
+MySQL began in 1979 as UNIREG, an in-house database tool by Michael Widenius.
+It evolved, and Widenius collaborated with the author of mSQL David Hughes to create MySQL.

 MySQL is becoming popular because:

-- MySQL is an open-source database, so you don't have to pay a single penny to use it.
-- MySQL is a powerful program that can handle a large set of functionality of the most expensive and powerful database packages.
-- MySQL is customizable because it is an open-source database, and the open-source GPL license facilitates programmers to modify the SQL software according to their own specific environment.
+1. Free and open-source.
+2. Handles extensive functionality.
+3. Customizable due to GPL license.
-- MySQL is quicker than other databases and can work well even with large datasets.
+4. Speed with large datasets.
-- MySQL supports many operating systems and languages.
+5. Supports multiple systems and languages.
-- MySQL uses a standard form of the well-known SQL data language.
+6. Standard SQL language.
-- MySQL is very friendly with PHP, the most popular language for web development.
+7. Ideal for PHP web development.
-- MySQL supports large databases, up to 50 million rows or more in a table.
-The default file size limit for a table is 4GB, but you can increase this to a theoretical limit of 8 million terabytes (TB).
+8. Handles large databases, up to millions of rows.

 ## 2. MySQL Data Types

-MySQL supports various data types, including numeric, date and time, and string types.
-These data types are used for defining the columns in database tables.
+MySQL supports numeric, date/time, and string data types for defining table columns.

 ### 2.1.
 Numeric Data Type

-MySQL has essential SQL numeric data types, both exact (e.g., integer, decimal) and approximate (e.g., float, double).
-It also supports the `BIT` data type to store bit values.
-Numeric data types can be signed or unsigned.
+MySQL supports essential SQL numeric data types (exact and approximate), including `BIT` for bit values, and they can be signed or unsigned.

 | Data Type | Description                       |
 |-----------|-----------------------------------|